pshrmn/foraging/README.md

-###CollectJS
+###CollectorJS

 A Chrome extension that allows you to get information necessary to crawl a page.
 Creates rules that consist of a css selector to get an element (or more) in the page and a capture value, which is either text or an element attribute.
-Should be run in correlation with the web.app module in https://github.com/psherman/collector
+Should be run in correlation with the web.server module in https://github.com/psherman/collector

 #####Rules Format